earthly/website/blog/_posts/2022-09-13-bazel-build.md

 internal-links:
  - bazel
 ---
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster.
+This article is about when to reach for Bazel.
+If you are looking for a simpler approach to monorepos then [check us out](/).**

 ## Bazel Build?

 Here at Earthly, we care a lot about builds and talk to many people about their struggles with builds and CI.
 A frequent topic of conversation, especially if an organization has a monorepo and more than 500 developers, is Bazel, Google's open-sourced monorepo build system.